-In additional to releasing the Manual, we have teamed up with ISS and the Erasmus University of Rotterdam to raise awareness of the individual but also institutional measures which can and should be taken to increase safety during fieldwork.
+In addition to releasing the manual, we have teamed up with ISS and the Erasmus University of Rotterdam to raise awareness of individuals about safety in the field, as well as to develop institutional measures which can and should be taken to increase the safety of researchers during the fieldwork.

 A first successful ISS internal training was conducted in October 2018.
 A new training will take place in October 2019.

 Universities have long lagged behind in creating a security system for researchers including a policy, training, and insurance.

 This blog post by Dorothea Hilhorst looks into the difficulties associated with ensuring the right for researchers to conduct their research safely - 'A Double Message about Safety and Security for Field Research: “Protection Is Crucial” and “Don’t Overdo It”.

 We are currently developing a Massive Open Online Course (MOOC) on accountable, high-quality and ethical responses to disaster in conflict-affected areas.
 The MOOC is meant primarily for practitioners, but also open to students or otherwise interested people.
 Publication date: 2020